 Rewarding the office clown

-With Snapchat's unique app your are able to communicate with your followers through 24-hours image and video captures.
+Snapchat's unique app allows you to communicate with your followers through 24-hours image and video captures.
 After this period all your content will be removed and you can envision a new story the next day.

-Many Brands use the app option “My Story” to generate daily adventures.
+Brands use the app option “My Story” to generate daily adventures.
 This is the most common way to directly communicate with your followers.
-Users enjoy witty and authentic Snapchat stories that put your brand in a humanized light.
+Users enjoy witty and authentic Snapchat stories because they humanize your brand!

 Finding the balance between regularly making stories and upholding entertaining content is a pickle.
-Letting an enthusiastic employee be the trusty face of your company is a great starting point.
+So why don't you let an enthusiastic and passionate employee take care of 'Stories'?

 The price you pay for a short stay

-When you're looking for multiple users to contribute to your brand marketing, Snapchat has an option.
+When you're looking for multiple users to contribute to your brand marketing, you should turn to Snapchat.
 Instead of “My Story” it is called “Live Story” and let's you crowd source pictures and videos from your fans.
 Live story is bound to a geographical location.

 Users within the boundaries of your event or space can upload content and interact with your brand's festivities.
 Snapchatters that are not attending can still access your live story and it will be visible at the top of their friends list.